official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-3-2.md

 a UN mandate, Mr Hoon replied: “well what I am saying is that legally we would be perfectly entitled to use force without a specific United Nations resolution”.

-177  BBC Breakfast with Frost, 24 March 2002.
+[^177]:  BBC Breakfast with Frost, 24 March 2002.
-178  Jonathan Dimbleby ITV, 24 March 2002.
+[^178]:  Jonathan Dimbleby ITV, 24 March 2002.

 475

-3.2 | Development of UK strategy and options, January to April 2002 – “axis of evil” to Crawford495.
-In answer to a further question about what kind of necessity there might be to go back to the UN, Mr Hoon responded that would “depend on the circumstances on the ground, the nature of the information we had about the regime and crucially the extent to which Saddam Hussein was or was not prepared to accede to existing … resolutions.”
+495. In answer to a further question about what kind of necessity there might be to go back to the UN, Mr Hoon responded that would “depend on the circumstances on the ground, the nature of the information we had about the regime and crucially the extent to which Saddam Hussein was or was not prepared to accede to existing … resolutions.”